boudzela/data_model_rental_movie_shop/README.md

  # data_model_rental_movie_shop

 ## Files:

-conceptual rental movie shop.drawio - conceptual model, draw.io
+rental_conceptual.drawio - conceptual model, draw.io
-conceptual  rental movie shop.drawio -  logical modelm draw.io
+rental_logical.drawio -  logical model draw.io, db menegement system independent
-logical rental movie shop.drawio - phisycal model, mysql workbench
+rental_physical.mbw - physical model, mysql workbench
 rental_schema+populate.sql - sql script of the database, including indexes, triggers and creating new users, and queries to populate it
--  explanation of the database created
+rental_doc - explanation of the database created
 rental_queries.sql - some queries that can be performed on the db
--

 ## Objective:
-This project focuses on sql techniques for data cleaning.
-The goal of this project is to build on the cleaned dataset
+This project focuses on the creating of db from scratch

 ## Skills gained:
 Triggers
 Indexes
 Users and privilegies
 GROUP_CONCAT()

 # 1. Description and requirements